-Shortstop Carlos Penalver was 2 for 4 with a double.
-He scored twice and had one RBI.
+Left fielder Adron Chambers was 2 for 3 with a walk.
+Chambers scored once and had one RBI.

 Myrtle Beach Pelicans

 The Myrtle Beach Pelicans declawed the Lynchburg Hillcats (Indians), 4-1.

 Pelicans starter Paul Blackburn was magnificent tonight.
 He really only made one mistake, a solo home run in the fourth inning.
 Blackburn pitched seven innings and allowed just one run on four hits.
 He struck out nine and walked no one as he improved his record to 6-4.